fuzzymfx/fuzzymfx.github.io/content/neak.md

 ....
 ```

-Chunking only happens while initializing the engine.
+The data is chunked only while initializing the engine.
 Once the chunking process is complete, the chunks are stored in an in-memory vector store.
 The vector store is then used to retrieve the data.

 ### Prompt Engineering